sanjeebSubedi/Demake-Backend/README.md

 ## Course Information

-This project is part of the CSC 532 - Advanced Topics in Software Engineering course at Louisiana Tech University.
+This project is part of the CSC 532 - Advanced Topics in Software Engineering course at Louisiana Tech University (Ruston).
 The backend is being developed in multiple sprints using the Scrum methodology.